Deci-AI/super-gradients/documentation/source/configuration_files.md

 The parameters will be referenced inside the YAML according to their origin. i.e. in the example above we can reference `training_hyperparams.initial_lr`
 (initial_lr parameter from the cifar10_resnet_train_params.yaml file)

+The aggregated configuration file will be saved in the `.hydra` subdirectory.

 #### Command-Line Overrides
 When running with Hydra, you can override or even add configuration from the command line.
 These override will apply to the specific run only.